jtownson/xdfbinext/README.md

 ### Usage MHDUserChannelGen

 MHDUserChannelGen automates the process of creating `ActualValue` XML to put into an MHD custom logging channels file.
 To use this app *you need the correct a2l for your car*.
+If you are not sure what this is or how to get hold of it, consult [The B58 Wiki](https://b58.wiki/wiki/Useful_resources_for_getting_started).

 Given the a2l for your car, you pass this app the names of some DME measurements and the app will generate an logging channel file.